MountainSource-Hyperchromator - tunable light source for highest brightness (185 – 2500 nm)

 Moreover, the half-width of the output light can be further reduced with an adjustable slit.

 The strength of this tunable light source is in applications that require a fast and tunable point light source.
+By selecting suitable optical gratings, the hyperchromator can be configured or optimized depending on the application.

 Request a quote